vitor-martinss/GoRestaurant/README.md

 ## 💇🏻‍♂️ About the project

-This project is a Marketplace where user can buy their favourite product.
+This project is an app Restaurant that users can order their favourite food.

 ## 💻 Screens